jessepav/libgdx-wiki-old/2D-Particle-Editor.md

 ## Running the 2D Particle Editor ##

-To run the editor, you can check out libGDX and run it [[from source | Running Demos & Tests]].
+To run the editor, you can check out libGDX and run it [from source](https://libgdx.com/dev/from_source/).
 The editor is in the gdx-tools project.
 Alternatively, download the editor [here](https://libgdx.badlogicgames.com/nightlies/runnables/runnable-2D-particles.jar).
 Thirdly, you can download the [nightly build](http://libgdx.badlogicgames.com/nightlies/) and run the particle editor from the gdx-tools JAR:

 ### ...on Windows ###